hoangsvit/eplus.dev/cmd9z45af000402l93bpo1fms.md

 ### Customize your profile

-1. From the **Main menu** (), click **Account** &gt; **Account settings**.
+1. From the **Main menu** (), click **Account** > **Account settings**.

 2. Click the **Profile** card.

 3. To update a profile field, hover over the field, click the pencil that displays on the right, and then click **Save**.

 4. Change the organization **Name** to your organization's name.
 It can be a fictitious name.

 5. The **Contact info** section is where you provide the primary and secondary email addresses of your organization's admin contacts.
 Leave the default emails.

 6. In the **Support message** section, enter a message users will see if they can't sign in to their Google Workspace account.
 This message usually identifies who to contact or instructions if they forget their password, for example "Contact Magda Smith for any Sign In issues."
 Click **Save**.

 7. Specify the **Language** users see for your Google services when they first sign into their managed Google account.

 8. In the **Time zone** section, choose the default time zone that applies to your organization.
 Click **Save**.

 9. Collapse the **Profile** card by clicking the up-arrow at the top right of the card.

 ### Customize preferences

 1. Click the **Preferences** card.

 2. In **New features**, leave **Scheduled release** selected.
 As an administrator, you can briefly delay when new features in Google Workspace are released to your users.
 You then have time to try out the features first and train users on the changes.
 By selecting **Scheduled release**, new feature deployment is delayed.

 *   Learn more about Schedule releases from the [Choose when users get new features page](https://support.google.com/a/answer/172177/).

 3. In **New products** select **Turned off when released**, which means that you or another administrator must manually add new products before users can access them.

 4. Click **Save**.

 5. Scroll down and click on **Communication preferences**.

 6. Select all of the options and then click **Save** to save all changes.

 7. Collapse the **Preferences** card by clicking the up-arrow at the top right of the card.

 ### Add your organization's logo

 1. Click the **Personalization** card.

 2. Select **Custom Logo**, click **Select file to upload**, and then **Upload** to upload your organization's logo.
 Click **Save** to save your settings.

 If you need a logo to upload, right-click or Ctrl-click on the logo below to save it to your desktop.

 ![Example of a power button logo](https://cdn.qwiklabs.com/4xmXQlVDR7ivaxOy%2BgeIuAtxl20EclhgdDS8b0hlvnI%3D align="left")

 3. Collapse the **Personalization** card.

 Click *Check my progress* to verify the objective.